• Skip to main content

 • Preheat the oven to 425° convection bake (this means the fan is blowing which is good for roasting).
 Wash zucchini and cut off ends.
 Slice in quarters lengthwise, and then chop into 1 inch pieces.
 Wipe dirt from mushrooms and cut in half or quarters to be uniform in size.
 Toss veggies on a large sheet pan with 1 Tablespoon olive oil, balsamic vinegar, and half of the salt and pepper (pre-measure it so you can add it to the dish as you go).
 Bake 20 minutes.

 • Set water to boil and cook pasta until al dente.
 Set a timer, about 10 minutes for linguine.
-RESERVE 2 CUPS OF THE PASTA COOKING WATER BEFORE DRAINING.
+Reserve 2 cups of the pasta cooking water before draining!

 • Meanwhile, in a large skillet (large enough to hold the finished pasta dish) set over medium low heat, add 1 Tablespoon olive oil.
 Add onion slices to caramelize with a pinch of salt and pepper.
 This means cook them slowly, over medium low heat, stirring occasionally, until they turn golden brown in color.
 This will take about as long as the veggies take to roast.